christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 #Detecting the mobile

-Such a redirection can be done by a simple and standalone script in Javascript.
+Such a redirection can be done by a simple and standalone script in Javascript, by detecting if it's a mobile device.

-First, detecting of the mobile device and setting the variables :
+The variable can be set for later use :

 {% highlight javascript %}
 var IS_IPAD = navigator.userAgent.match(/iPad/i) != null,